fortinetsolutions/terraform-modules/GCP/qwiklabs/SE-Summit-2023/instructions/en-nobreaks.md

 ### Task 2 - add static route in fortigate for trust network

+**Check Dashboard > Network, Routing widget and ensure that you have the 192.168.129.0/25 route.
+If not, please complete this task.
+If the route is there, move on to Task 3**

 * Under **Network** > **Static Routes** click on **Create New** and add a route with Destination 192.168.129.0/25, Gateway IP 192.168.129.1 for port2.

 ### Task 3 - Create Policy in FortiGate to allow traffic from trust to untrust